 San Francisco Trump voters who spoke with The Standard declined to share their full names, either out of fear of retaliation from neighbors or due to general privacy concerns.

-The trend is part of a broader national shift among working-class and immigrant voters, who have increasingly embraced the Republican Party.
+The trend is part of a national shift among working-class and immigrant voters, who have increasingly embraced the Republican Party.

 For many in these neighborhoods — where support for Trump grew markedly — inflation, immigration, and crime are top concerns that drove them to vote Republican.